 There are a countless number of alternative approaches to getting your tubes united without falling into financial ruin.
 They don’t necessarily require you to demonstrate credit worthiness or make a significant up front investment.
 We share some of these strategies below (they aren’t arranged in any particular order).

 Your tubal reversal clinic may offer pre-paid accounts that you can use to save for your surgery.
 After paying a setup fee, you can contribute to the account at regular intervals and eventually accumulate enough to pay for your surgery.
-The principal advantage to a pre-payment plan is that none of your money is wasted on interest as it would be with a conventional loan.
+The principal advantage to a pre-payment plan is that none of your money is wasted on interest.
 You can reach your savings goal relatively quickly with manageable monthly contributions.

 File a Claim with Your Insurance Company

 Most health insurance companies give policy holders the run around when they ask about coverage for tubal reversal surgery.
 Call your provider up and give them the procedure billing code.
 Even if they respond with a resounding “no,” file a claim once the surgery is through with.
 Many patients have been pleasantly surprised by how much they’ve been reimbursed for the surgery.
 We’ve head about figures as high as 70% from providers like Blue Cross Blue Shield to as little as $200 from TriCare.
 You will need to handle the claims process independently as most tubal reversal offices do not accept insurance.